Communication Subsystem

 | App-served MCP | /api/integrations/bundles/.../mcp/{alias} or /public/mcp/{alias} |

 MCP HTTP traffic into an app-provided FastMCP or ASGI app | Separate request surface.
-Proc resolves the route and dispatches the HTTP request, but does not wrap the exchange in chat_start / chat_delta / chat_complete.
-MCP auth, if any, is owned by the app MCP endpoint. |
+Proc resolves and dispatches the HTTP request without wrapping it in chat lifecycle events.
+Authentication can be app-owned or a declared Connection Hub managed MCP guard. |

 | Background jobs | Redis Stream namespace, no public HTTP route | Ready background work routed to an app @on_job handler |